Nike seen avoiding charges in soccer bribery probe - lawyers

-NEW YORK (Reuters) - Nike Inc may be able to avoid U.S. charges over any involvement in bribery payments to win soccer sponsorships, but could face penalties if U.S. prosecutors decide to clamp down on the global sportswear giant, lawyers with expertise in the subject said.
+NEW YORK, May 29 (Reuters) - Nike Inc may be able to avoid U.S. charges over any involvement in bribery payments to win soccer sponsorships, but could face penalties if U.S. prosecutors decide to clamp down on the global sportswear giant, lawyers with expertise in the subject said.

 Although Nike has not been named or charged with any wrongdoing, the company was swept into the corruption scandal that engulfed soccer’s governing body FIFA when a U.S. indictment released on Wednesday described apparent kickback payments linked to a landmark 1996 Nike deal in Brazil.